Tips

 Keep it clean:

-• Make sure each translation is complete enough to stand on its own
+• make sure each translation is complete enough to stand on its own

 Content upgrades that compound over time